 JSR 335 (Lambda Expressions for the JavaTM Programming Language) aims to support programming in a multicore environment by adding closures and related features to the Java language.
+These are described in State of the Lambda and State of the Lambda, Libraries Edition.

 The goal of OpenJDK Project Lambda is to host a prototype implementation of JSR 335 suitable for inclusion in JDK 8, the Reference Implementation of Java SE 8.
 The prototype implementation is discussed on the lambda-dev mailing list.